ch007m/my-konflux/README.md

 export DOCKER_HOST="unix:///run/user/501/podman/podman.sock"

 idp create \
   --color \
   --build-name my-konflux \
-      --host <IP_VM> \
   --kind-config my-konflux-cfg.yaml \
   -p fork-konflux-ci/idp/dependencies \
   -p fork-konflux-ci/idp/konflux \
   -p fork-konflux-ci/idp/testing \
+  -p fork-konflux-ci/idp/secret-plugin \
+  -p fork-konflux-ci/idp/github-app-secrets \
+  -p fork-konflux-ci/idp/smee \
+  -p fork-konflux-ci/idp/image-controller \
   --recreate
 ```

-**Note**:
-- The `<IP_VM>` should be expressed as `IP.nip.io` to allow to access the UI outside the VM.
+**Note**: If you plan to install the project on a remote machine, you can pass as parameter to `idpbuilder` the following parameter `--host <IP_VM>` where `<IP_VM>` should be expressed as `IP.nip.io`  or `host.domain` to allow to access the UI outside the VM.
-- If you install konflux on your machine, then no need to pass the parameter `--host`.

 When all the pods are up and running, then access the ui using the url: `https://konflux.cnoe.localtest.me:8443/application-pipeleine` or `https://konflux.IP.nip.io:8443` if you passed the parameter `--host`